How to Prepare for the US F-1 Visa Interview

 Practice Makes Perfect

 Do practice interviews with a family member or friend, in person or on a video call.
 Can’t line up someone to practice on?
-Practice with your pets or plants—we won’t judge!
+Practice with your pets or plants—they won’t judge!
 It’s important to prepare your answers before the real interview.
 You’ll be more likely to give clear responses.

 Consider Your Self